kurokida/jsQUEST/docs/index.md

 # Functions

-These are the links to the original MATLAB version of QUEST.
+These are the links to the help of original MATLAB version of QUEST.

 - [QuestCreate](http://psychtoolbox.org/docs/QuestCreate)
 - [QuestUpdate](http://psychtoolbox.org/docs/QuestUpdate)